-Liberia Palm Oil
+Liberia: Sustainable Palm Oil

-On the back of a 14-year civil war and an Ebola outbreak which devastated the entire nation, Liberia has set its sights on palm oil to rebuild its economy.
-Projected to provide thousands of jobs for a country with over 1 million people living in extreme poverty, palm oil looks to offer Liberia a welcome economic break.
-But there is a catch.
+Recovering from a 14-year civil war and an Ebola outbreak in 2014 and 2015 which devastated the entire nation, Liberia has set its sights on palm oil as a means to rebuild its economy.
+Reported to provide thousands of jobs for a country with over 1 million people living in extreme poverty, palm oil looks to offer the Liberian economy a welcome break.

 However, there is a catch.

 Without effective management of the ever-expanding global palm oil industry, Liberia risks destroying its vast, age-old primary forests which are relied upon by the larger ecosystem and their local communities.
 With more and more land being converted to oil palm plantations, and consequently the gradual infringement on the traditional way of life, the industry has been a matter of tension among the townspeople whose sacred ancestral land is being invested into palm oil mills.

 The country has therefore been confronted with a compromise; should it move away from a potential key to national economic development, or should it put the local customs and livelihoods at risk?